Yvon Neptune: Overview of activity from 2004

-On 2 March 2004, shortly after Aristide's removal, a mob attempted to arrest Neptune on corruption charges, but it was not successful.
+On 2 March 2004, shortly after Aristide's removal, a mob attempted to arrest Neptune on corruption charges, however it was unsuccessful.
 The mob was reportedly organized by Guy Philippe after Neptune gave an interview to Kevin Pina of KPFA Flashpoints in California and the Black Commentator, and Andrea Nicastro of the Italian daily Corriere della Sera.
 In the interview Neptune claims he was not even present when interim-president Boniface Alexandre was sworn into office.
 He also referred to himself as a prisoner in his own office and backed Aristide's claims that he was forced out of office under duress.
 U.S. Marines guarding his residence killed two gunmen there.
-Neptune was replaced on 12 March 2004, by an unelected provisional government, led by Gérard Latortue, which had been appointed three days earlier.
+Neptune was replaced on 12 March 2004 by an unelected provisional government led by Gérard Latortue, which had been appointed three days earlier.

 On 27 March 2004, the provisional government banned Neptune from leaving the country, along with 36 other senior officials of the Aristide administration, in order to more easily investigate corruption allegations.
-On 27 June 2004, after hearing about a warrant for his arrest on the radio, Neptune turned himself in to the Haitian police and was held without charge.
+On 27 June 2004, after hearing about a warrant for his arrest on the radio, Neptune turned himself into the Haitian police and was held without charge.
 According to the Haitian constitution, a hearing before a judge is required within 48 hours for anyone arrested, but Neptune was not given such a hearing.
 On 4 May 2005, Thierry Fagart, the chief of the human rights division at the UN's Haiti mission, called Neptune's detention illegal.

 On 19 February 2005, Neptune was taken into protective custody by United Nations peacekeeping forces and handed himself back to Haitian authorities after a Port-au-Prince penitentiary breakout.

 On 18 April 2005, Neptune began a hunger strike, refusing hospitalization and offers of medical attention abroad.
-On May 5 he was reported as being "near death".
-On 23 June Juan Gabriel Valdes - the UN's special envoy to Haïti - criticized the Haitian government's handling of Neptune and called for his release from prison.
+On May 5, he was reported as being "near death".
+On 23 June, Juan Gabriel Valdes - the UN's special envoy to Haïti - criticized the Haitian government's handling of Neptune and called for his release from prison.